Sea Wonder: Golden Smooth Trunkfish

 The golden smooth trunkfish is a jewel of the national marine sanctuary system.
 It is a variety of smooth trunkfish that exists only in two places in the world, one of which is Flower Garden Banks National Marine Sanctuary.

 Smooth trunkfish (Lactophrys triqueter) are triangular shaped fish with an average length of eight inches and a maximum length of 19 inches.
-They are cousins to the boxfish, which are more commonly found on reefs in the Pacific and Indian Oceans.
+Smooth trunkfish belong to the Boxfish family, with several species found in the tropical Western Atlantic.
 Their tails look feathered like brushes and their snout is long and pointed, ending with lip-like structures and a small mouth.
 Due to their bulky shape and rigid exterior, they aren’t the best swimmers.

 Smooth trunkfish call home coral reefs and sandy seabeds at a depth of around 50 meters.
 They prefer warmer waters between 72 and 79 degrees F. Their range in the western Atlantic Ocean is as far north as Canada and as far south as Brazil, including waters in the Caribbean, Gulf of Mexico, and Bermuda.
 While you might find smooth trunkfish in Florida Keys National Marine Sanctuary, the golden smooth trunkfish is only found in Flower Garden Banks National Marine Sanctuary and the Bay Islands in Honduras!